 Milly will be extremely well looked after.
 She lives with Mrs Cribb and will come to school as often as possible.
 She will visit classes but will always be accompanied by an adult.
 She will undergo training so will be extremely well-behaved.
 While Milly is in school she has access to a bed in the office where she can ‘chill out’ during the day!
 Milly will visit the vet regularly for all her injections as well as regular check-ups.

 Some children may have had upsetting experiences and so have a fear of dogs (or another animal).
 Milly will only be in contact with children whose parents have given their permission.
 However, her training will help her to be calm and gentle around children.
 Experience and research have shown that, with proper guidance and handling, children can learn to overcome their fear of animals and grow in respect and appreciation for them.

 Lyme has a ‘no dogs’ policy

-Our school does have a ‘no dogs’ policy, however Milly will be on a lead when moving around the school property and will always be accompanied by an adult, namely Mrs Cribb.
+Our school does have a ‘no dogs’ policy, however Milly will always be accompanied by an adult, namely Mrs Cribb.
 Milly will also be fully insured to carry out her role allowing her to be on the school site.

 Not everyone appreciates animals or even a dog, as they do at times smell and of course have to deposit the food and drink they have consumed!
 Milly will be taken away from school premises to deal with these needs.
 Children would not be forced at any time to be with Milly.

-We know from our experience so far that Milly puts a smile on everyone’s faces.
+We know from our experience that Milly puts a smile on everyone’s faces.
 She’s a calming presence in school and really has made a difference in a short time.